 Something about React

 React is a javascript library for building user interfaces.
 React makes it easy to build apps with reusable components.
 Components are reusable pieces of UI with their own logic.
 This makes it easy to structure and divide UI components of the interface and use them.
-Multiple components form what we see as a beautiful and reactive web application.
+Multiple components form what we see as a beautiful and react

 Components and how to create them